Why Is It So Important To Develop Authentic Spirituality?

 In journal entries and poems I wrote during that early period, I describe how I felt myself drifting away from myself—drifting away from life.
 I didn’t understand what was happening at the time, but my spirit understood it.
 My intuition was trying to tell me something was off, but I didn’t know what.
 So, I just let the drifting continue.

 And not only did I lose my self-confidence when I started attending this church—I began to experience a fear I had never experienced before.
-The fear grew stronger over the years, but I felt that as long as I did what they told me to do—and what my brain convinced to do based on what they told me—I would be fine.
+The fear grew stronger over the years, but I felt that as long as I did what they told me to do—and what my brain convinced me to do based on what they told me—I would be fine.

 But I wasn’t fine.
 To keep the fear at bay, I had to become stricter and stricter in what I did, thought, read, and watched.
 I was losing myself.
 I felt disconnected from reality.